 6 ICT with two-way voice communication

-6.1 Audio bandwidth for speech (informative recommendation)
+6.1 Audio bandwidth for speech

-Where ICT provides two-way voice communication, in order to provide good audio quality, that ICT should be able to encode and decode two-way voice communication with a frequency range with an upper limit of at least 7 000 Hz.
+Where ICT provides two-way voice communication, in order to provide good audio quality, that ICT shall be able to encode and decode two-way voice communication with a frequency range with an upper limit of at least 7 000 Hz.

 NOTE 1: For the purposes of interoperability, support of Recommendation ITU-T G.722 [i.21] is widely used.